realzeitmedia/bubbles/README.md

 This small Go library does ElasticSearch Bulk operations only.
 Actions which resulted in an error will be retried individually.
 See example_test.go how to use this.

-It is tested on the 1.4.X ElasticSearch series (the current one).
+It is tested on the 1.X ElasticSearch series.

 For details about Bulk inserts: http://www.elasticsearch.org/guide/reference/api/bulk.html